 Separate legal entity

-Third parties, therefore, will enter into contracts with your company, not you or any other directors or shareholders as individuals.
+Third parties, therefore, will enter into contracts with your company – not you as an individual.
 This creates a level of security, particularly in relation to privacy and finances.

 Reputation, credibility and trust